CPK Insurance

 Healthcare, retail, manufacturing, accommodation and food services, education, and professional services are all common buyers in Vermont.
 Any business that stores customer data, processes payments, or relies on technology should review coverage.

-The information provided here does not show a universal Vermont cyber insurance mandate.
+There is no universal Vermont cyber insurance mandate shown here.
 Instead, coverage requirements may vary by industry and business size, and the Vermont Department of Financial Regulation is the state regulator to consider when reviewing policy terms.

 Yes, those are core first-party and third-party response items commonly included in cyber coverage.
 For Vermont businesses, that can mean help paying for notification, credit monitoring, forensic investigation, and legal defense after a covered incident.